 Most puppies and dog's don't like having their paws touched, but nail-trimming requires that you hold those tiny feet and toes - so it's important to get him comfortable with this.

-If you make a habit of holding his paws gently, one at a time, when you're playing with him then Fido won't find it such a strange experience.
+If you make a habit of holding his paws gently, one at a time, whenever you're playing with him then Fido won't find nail trimming such a strange experience.

 If you should cut the 'quick' the part that supplies blood to the nail, it will bleed (sometimes quite a bit) and it's important to have something on hand to stop that bleeding.

-You might also want to get an 'assistant' to give you a hand for the first time or two.
-Keeping those little paws still is easier when there's an extra pair of hands!
+You might also want to get someone else to give you a hand for the first time or two.
+Keeping those little paws still is easier when there's an extra pair of hands.

-Hold your pup's paw gently and trim just the very tip of the nail, one at a time.... that way you won't risk cutting into the painful 'quick'.
-Be slow and patient.
+Then trim just the very tip of the nails, one at a time.... that way you won't risk cutting into the painful 'quick'.

-If his nails are black it's a bit more tricky, in that case aim to cut just below where the nail starts to curve and you'll be fine.
+If little Fido's nails are black and you can't see the blood vessel, it's important to aim to cut just below where the nail starts to curve downards (see video below).

 Talk to him gently as you work on his feet so he feels comfortable.
 It's best not to force the issue too much, your goal is to get Fido to like, or at least tolerate, this procedure.

-When it's done, give him lots of praise and a treat - maybe even a short playtime.
+When it's done, give your puppy lots of praise and a treat - maybe even a short playtime.

 If you do happen to nick the quick, don't panic.. it looks worse than it is.

-Your puppy will squeal because it will hurt but it's not an emergency.
+Your puppy will squeal because it hurts, but it's not an emergency.

-Just use the styptic powder or pencil to stop the bleeding and give him lots of cuddles and reassurance.
+Just use the styptic powder to stop the bleeding and give him lots of cuddles and reassurance.

 You might want to leave the rest of the nails for later on, or the next day though as he'll be extra jumpy for a little while and you don't want to risk hurting him twice.